 A young blonde girl arrived at the Cafe de Paris in a rubber dress.
 Her provocative attire earned immediate entrance and I was slow to realize that this sliver of a blonde was a diplomat for the shards of the English Empire.
-It never really mattered to me what she was.
+Her position never mattered to me.
 Alia could quote Ovid in Latin.

 Exiting at New Paltz Alia switched to the radio.
 NPR reported how America’s delegation at the South Africa conference on racism had contested the vote on Israel’s mistreatment of the occupied territories.

 “That’s not good.”
 Our new president was a born-again Christian.
 Their devotion to the Second Coming was based on a Jewish Jerusalem.

 “Israel has a right to protest any accusation as does the countries opposing it.”
 The blonde diplomat was 100% on the side of compromise to achieve peace.

 “Theft is tref.”
 My thoughts on Palestine were similar to my feeling about the North Counties of Ireland, but didn’t mention Ulster.

 We were on a road trip and the day was far too beautiful a day to ruin with an argument over oppression.

 I directed Alice down the main road of New Paltz.